Energy-based survival modelling using harmoniums

-In addition, our benchmark comprises two additional lung cancer datasets containing two time-to-event variables (bundled with the code, but not part of lifelines): \begin{itemize} \item A Dutch study, \textit{nvalt11}, considered the effect of profylactic brain radiation versus observation in ($m$=174) patients with advanced non-small cell lung cancer~\cite{RUYS18}.
+In addition, our benchmark comprises two additional lung cancer datasets containing two (instead of one) time-to-event recordings (bundled with the code, but not part of lifelines): \begin{itemize} \item A Dutch study, \textit{nvalt11}, considered the effect of profylactic brain radiation versus observation in ($m$=174) patients with advanced non-small cell lung cancer~\cite{RUYS18}.
 The \textit{nvalt11} dataset contained time recordings for overall survival (OS) and symptomatic brain metastasis-free survival (SBMFS).
-We modelled the categoric variables gender, control arm, performance status, and smoking status plus the numeric feature age.
-The categorical features histology, prior medical conditions, prior malignancies, and stage and numeric variable BMI contained missing values, and were therefore dropped in all models except the harmonium.

-\item Another Dutch study, called \textit{nvalt8} ($m$=200 participants), that examined if nadroparin combined with chemotherapy could reduce cancer relapse after surgical removal of a non-small cell lung tumour~\cite{GROEN19}.
-The dataset contained failure times for both OS and recurrence free survival (RFS).
-All models used the numeric feature age and the categories: performance status, histology, smoking status, stage of the disease, control arm and the T, N, and M tumour classification categories.
-After one-hot-encoding, the low variance features that were on/off in more than 95 \% of the samples were dropped.
-The harmonium also incorporated the metabolic activity measured as FDG-PET SUV$_{\mathrm{max}}$ $\geq$10 and the numeric variable BMI that both contained missing values. \end{itemize}
+\item Another Dutch study, called \textit{nvalt8} ($m$=200 patients), that examined if nadroparin combined with chemotherapy could reduce cancer relapse after surgical removal of a non-small cell lung tumour~\cite{GROEN19}.
+The dataset contained failure times for both OS and recurrence free survival (RFS). \end{itemize}

-Apart from the time-to-event variables, all numeric features were standardised and categorical variables were dummy encoded prior to training.